The first non-stop trans-Atlantic flight

 Note: This first picture was obtained from Google Earth ©.
 In October 2020 Mr David Hill kindly sent me this picture of the cover of the celebratory lunch menu held by the Daily Mail at the Savoy hotel.
 This being from the Chronicle of Aviation published by J L International Publishing in 1992.
 If you look closely Alcock had signed the copy.

 This was not, as is commonly portayed, an ad hoc crash landing site.
 In fact, the landing site selected appeared, from the air, to be quite suitable for a landing near to the Marconi transatlantic telegraph station and a lightly laden Vimy could land easily on most unprepared fields and similar pastures etc. Unknown to Alcock and Brown was that this apparently suitable site, seen from the air as looking like a pasture or similar, was in fact a soft peat bog.
 After a fairly short run the undercarriage sank in and the Vimy tipped over on its nose.

 With fuel dripping from severed fuel pipes, the two airmen, apparently unhurt, beat a hasty retreat.
 Fortunately the Vimy did not catch fire, and was salvaged.
 It was later on display for many years in the Science Musuem in Kensington, London.
-Perhaps it still is (comment in 2017) - the Science Museum website doesn't appear to confirm this.
+In 2006 it was donated to the Brooklands Museum in Surrey.
+A replica now takes its place in the Science Museum.

 If the weather had proved acceptable, the original plan was to land at an aerodrome near to central London.